 Do you feel the same way?
 If so, you’re in the right place!

-In this blog post, we’ll show you exactly what to put in a reminder email to encourage action from your clients.
-Plus, we’ll share seven ready-to-use email examples for different scenarios that you can tweak and send out in no time.
+In this blog post, we’ll show you exactly how to write a reminder email to encourage action from your clients.
+Plus, we’ll share ten ready-to-use email examples for different scenarios that you can tweak and send out in no time.

 Let’s get to it!